Camberwell Grammar School

 The school currently has approximately 1,300 students.
 The school is divided into three sections; Junior School (pre Prep – Year 5), Middle School (Year 6 – Year 8) and Senior School (Year 9 – Year 12).

-Headmasters
+Headmasters and principals

-There have been a total of nine headmasters of Camberwell Grammar School since the school was established in 1886.
-The current headmaster of Camberwell Grammar is Dr Paul Hicks (since 2005).
+There have been a total of ten headmasters at Camberwell Grammar School since the school was established in 1886.
+The current headmaster or now, principal of Camberwell Grammar is Ben Jeacocke (since January 2025).

 Curriculum

 Camberwell Grammar offers the Victorian Certificate of Education (VCE) to all of their Year 11 and 12 students, as well as allowing some students to partake in some VCE and VET 1 & 2 units in Year 10 as part of advanced programs.